Xetibo/ReSet-Doc/sections/literature.typ

 Code patching is technically not a plugin system.
 With code patching, users need to change the code of the application themselves in order to achieve the expected functionality.
-This type of extensibility is found in a specific set of open-source applications called "suckless". @suckless
+This type of extensibility is found in a specific set of free and open-source applications called "suckless". @suckless

 While not necessarily part of a plugin system, it is still important to note that this system requires a soft API/ABI stability.
 If the developers of the